Rise and fall of the mighty elephants

 A timber-hauling elephant is shown on the Vietnamese 1000-Dong bill.

-The role of the elephant in Hinduism
+The role of elephants in Hinduism

 Ganesh, the youngest son of the supreme god Shiva and his female consort, Parvati, has a human body, but the head of an elephant.
 He is often depicted with his four arms raised in a friendly gesture, standing on his mount – which is a rat!